JayJarosz/Guides/Manveers_Thundroid/thundroid_07_tor.md

 * To delete configuration and/or data files of tor & tor-arm:<br/>
   `sudo apt-get purge tor tor-arm`

-* Or, to delete configuration and/or data files of tor & tor-arm AND their dependencies:<br/>
+* OR, to delete configuration and/or data files of tor & tor-arm AND their dependencies:<br/>
-  `sudo apt-get purge --auto-remove tor`
+  `sudo apt-get purge --auto-remove tor tor-arm`